We can help you sell your Antique

 Think about the models you see on retail

-counters of stores acting as salesman samples today They do not have
+counters of stores acting as advertising and salesman samples today They do not have

 boxes, and there have been store / countertop displays as long as there